Are you annoying with the mosquito or insects when you are spending time outdoors?

 I guessed you will say Yes, right?

-Introduction of Bug zapper
+Introduction of the Bug zapper

-The first bug zapper was invented by William F. Folmer and Harrison L. Cnapin in 1934, and they the own the U.S patent, number 1,962, 439.
+The first bug zapper was invented by William F. Folmer and Harrison L. Chapin in 1934, and they own the U.S patent, number 1,962, 439.
 Nowadays, the bug zapper has been upgraded for the safety and lures for many times, the basic design of the bug zapper has remained the same.

 Bug zappers actually are quite simple.
 The basic parts of the bug zapper are:

-· Housing -It is usually made of plastic or metal, in most case, the shaped would be made as a lantern, a cylinder or a big rectangular cube.
+· Housing -It is usually made of plastic or metal, in most cases, the shaped would be made as a lantern, a cylinder or a big rectangular cube.
 And to avoid children and animals to touch the electrified grids inside the device, the housing would have a grid design.

-· Bulb – ultraviolet light to attract the insects (black light)
+· Bulb – ultraviolet light to attract the insects (blacklight)

 · Transformer – It will increase the voltage 120V to 2, 000V or more, in order to kill the insects.